 PHARMACY PRACTICE (STAFFING)

-Residents are required to staff every other weekend throughout the year.
+Residents are required to staff every other weekend throughout the year starting in July.
 Once licensed, they will be expected to function as a member of the weekend staff completing order verification, pharmacokinetic and TPN consults, as well as the supervision of pharmacy technicians.

 The residents will complete a Medication Use Evaluation and create a poster for presentation at the ASHP Midyear Meeting in December.
 One of our preceptors will serve as a project mentor for each.